Frequently Asked Questions

 Q: Which organ donors are included in the QUOD Bioresource?

-A: QUOD samples are collected from donors after brain death (DBD) and donors after circulatory death (DCD), including paediatric donors over five years old.
+A: QUOD samples are collected from deceased organ donors after brain death (DBD) and donors after circulatory death (DCD), including paediatric donors over 5 years old.

 Q: What biological samples are being collected?

-A: Blood, urine and tissue samples at a variety of different time points during the donor management period and retrieval operation.
-The type of samples included in the QUOD collection may be revisited in response to research needs and in line with QUOD ethics approval.
+A: Blood, urine, and tissue samples taken at a variety of different time points during the donor management period and retrieval operation.
+The types of samples included in the QUOD collection may be revisited in response to research needs and in line with QUOD ethics approval.

 Q: When are samples collected?